exoad/exoad/README.md

       Tauri
     </a>
     - Recently getting
-    into web development along with learning Rust and migrating most of my public and private projects to Rust
+    into web development with developing using web technologies for desktop apps
   </li>
   <li>
     <a href="https://skia.org/">